 May 7, 2021

-No matter where he is, or what style of cooking, from the Maldives to Margaret River, éRemo’s new Head Chef, Michael Elfwing always brings a sense of place to his food.
+No matter where he is, or what style of cooking, from Malaysia to Margaret River, éRemo’s new Head Chef, Michael Elfwing always brings a sense of place to his food.

 That old saying, “home is where the heart is” has certainly played out for Michael who has made the Hunter Valley the place to locate his heart and his family.
 And he brings this love and a fast-developing pride of the area to the food, the wine, the atmosphere, in order to create a very special experience for éRemo guests.